 Olivia’s lips pursed as her voice grew harsh.
 “Zachary, it’s not a good idea to have her here with us.
 Maybe Margaret could watch her upstairs with the other girls.
 Would she mind, Matthew?”

-Matt lifted his head and looked at his mother.
+Matt lifted his head.
 Something he fiddled with in his pocket had been distracting him.
 He mumbled “Huh?” as his eyes pressed together and his neck jutted to the side.

 Diane took Anastasia from Zach, gently brushing the girl’s wild copper locks while placing her on her lap.
 “I’ll watch her.
-Tea’s in the pot if you want a cup.”
+There’s tea in the pot if you want a cup.”

-“It’s valuable for her to sit with us, absorbing the family dynamics.”
+“It’s helpful for her to sit with us, absorbing the family dynamics.”
 Zach walked to the sideboard.
 “No, too hot out for tea.
 Gonna pour a glass of brandy.
-Anyone else need liquid courage?” he said, carefully emphasizing the word liquid.
+Anyone else need liquid courage?”
+He carefully emphasized the word liquid.

 Sarah and Teddy exchanged glances, eyes shifting back and forth across the room.